 The satellite-based maritime traffic information system is managed through the Canadian company exactEarth, which is the result of a joint venture between COMDEV and Hisdesat.
-The ten satellites in this new constellation receive AIS signals from the over 110,000 vessels that are equipped with this system.
+The 60 satellites in this constellation receive AIS signals from the vessels that are equipped with this system.
 The data are then relayed to ground stations, where the information is collated and prepared in accordance with the requirements of the system's various users.
-This new constellation of satellites will provide an accurate picture of the world's maritime traffic in real time.
+This constellation provides an accurate picture of the world's maritime traffic in real time.